Honey Bee Pheromones

 to keep the bees of the swarm together.

 as orientation pheromones.
-Brood, drones, and beeswax comb emit pheromones . the former helps to maintain
+Brood, drones, and beeswax comb emit pheromones which helps to maintain

 queen dominance as it is responsible for retarding worker reproductive organ development.
 The mixture of